Dr. Mark Gellis: The Home Page Who is this guy?

 I love old movies.
 And when I need information on some obscure film, I know I can turn to The Internet Movie Database for the information I need.

-I spend entirely too much time watching cartoons.
+On a somewhat happier subject, I spend entirely too much time watching cartoons.
+(My father, an artist and photographer, was also interested in animation.)
 A very useful source, particularly for those interested in anime, is the Anime News Network.
 Not surprisingly, I was happy to see the formation of the Kettering Anime Club.
 Finally, an excellent and very entertaining site discussing all areas of film, animation, and popular culture is TV Tropes.
 The only trouble with these sites is that, once you start reading, you may not want to stop!

 I also love previews.
 I recently discovered the Coming Soon! web site, which (as you might expect) is dedicated to upcoming films, books, and so on.

-Another method I have found for squandering my free time is playing either computer games like Harpoon or Railroad Tycoon or RPGs like those published by Steve Jackson Games.
+Another method I have found for squandering my free time is playing either computer games like Harpoon, Command, or Railroad Tycoon, or RPGs like those published by Steve Jackson Games and Wizards of the Coast.
 One site related to rpgs especially worth checking out is The Traveller Map, an interactive map of the vast fictional setting of the classic sf role-playing game, Traveller.
+Another site people may find interesting, because of its extensive forums, is EN World.

 My wife and I used to be active in the Society for Creative Anachronism, an international not-for-profit organization dedicated to studying human history and society before 1600.
 We don't get to many events anymore, but we have many fond memories.
 They do everything from fencing to making their own armor and costumes to recreating medieval feasts and dances with authentic, period recipes and music.
 Sound interesting?
 If so, check out their links.
 For those of you living in the Flint area who would like to learn more about the SCA, the local group is the Shire of Stormvale.